 Our original prototype documentation used the Nextra documentation framework powered by Next.js.
 This has Shiki built-in for syntax highlighting which is a really powerful highlighting framework, but doesn’t support loading code samples from disk.

-We swapped out Shiki for CodeHike which has a from annotation (docs) that allows you to reference a file in the code block.
+annotation (docs) that allows you to reference a file in the code block.
 It even supports loading just a portion of the file so you can strip out boilerplate.
 This allowed us to write the code snippets as normal files and load them into the Markdown code block.

-As our docs became more complex, we switched to Starlight which is based on the Astro framework.
-The 0.17.0 Starlight release added a new <Code> component (docs) which supports loading a raw source file into the component which will then be processed for highlighting.
+component (docs) which supports loading a raw source file into the component which will then be processed for highlighting.
 It uses Expressive Code which gives you powerful configuration options like diff views, text markers, collapsable sections and line numbers.
 We’ve come full circle because it’s using Shiki for highlighting!

 This is just one aspect of the effort we’re trying to put into keeping our docs accurate.
 By loading samples from files we know when the code fails to parse or build, but we still don’t know whether it actually works without manually testing.